AyyaanFaras/AyyaanFaras/README.md

 - 👋 Hi, I’m @AyyaanFaras
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Java & Android Development
-- 🌱 I’m currently Persuing Computer Engineering, 3rd Year
+- 🌱 I’m currently working at Sasken
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Andtroid Projects
 - 📫 How to reach me: farasayyaan@gmail.com

 <!---